pytorch/vision/docs/source/transforms.rst

 .. note::
-    In 0.15, we released a new set of transforms available in the ``torchvision.transforms.v2`` namespace, which add suppotr for transforming not just images but also bounding boxes, masks, or videos.
+    In 0.15, we released a new set of transforms available in the ``torchvision.transforms.v2`` namespace, which add support for transforming not just images but also bounding boxes, masks, or videos.
 These transforms are fully backward compatible with the current ones, and you'll see them documented below with a `v2.` prefix.
 To get started with those new transforms, you can check out